houcine1amraoui/chap1lab-task2-dynamic-websites/README.md

-# Task 2: Dynamic Websites
+# Chapter 1 Lab - Task 2: Dynamic Websites

 In this task, you will get a demonstration of a dynamic website in which a web server delivers a dynamic web page showing a random number at each reload.